 A significant reporting gap exists between what users need and what preparers provide. - 2.
+No stewardship exists across the whole reporting framework; instead the system is divided into silos.
+Each silo is managed with varying levels of rigour and types of monitoring.
+It was difficult to understand the efficiency and effectiveness of each silo, as compliance costs, late filing fees and penalties were not easy to find. - 3.
 Financial statements report against a clearly prescribed set of principles, while the content of annual reports is for the most part subjectively determined in relation to a range of principles, guidance and limited legal requirements.
-However, the increasing amount of non-financial information included in financial statements (especially in the notes) is blurring the distinction between what should be published in financial statements and what should be published in annual reports. - 3.
-No sector is reporting well on climate change in their annual reports.
-This is most likely due to the fact that there is no clear guidance for them to report against beyond greenhouse gas emissions and the emissions trading scheme.
-Work is urgently required to better inform investors and other stakeholders about vulnerability to climate change risks in terms of how the organisation might be impacted, how it impacts the environment and the wider community, and the steps it is taking to manage and/or adapt to the problems (see Figure 34 in Section 4.3.1). - 4.
+However, the increasing amount of non-financial information included in financial statements (especially in the notes) is blurring the distinction between what should be published in financial statements and what should be published in annual reports. - 4.
+Although a significant amount of research is being undertaken on financial statements, very little research is being undertaken on annual reports. - 5.
 There are a number of reporting gaps in the framework.
-Examples of these include no requirements for disclosure of political donations, no distinction between cash paid to the New Zealand IRD versus other nation states' equivalents, no climate change reporting standards or the broader question of how we report on 'low probability/high magnitude' events. - 5.
+Examples of these include no climate change reporting standards or the broader question of how we report on 'low probability/high magnitude' events, no requirements for disclosure of political donations, no distinction between cash paid to the New Zealand IRD versus other nation states' equivalents, - 6.
+No sector is reporting well on climate-related financial information in their annual reports.
+This is most likely due to the fact that there is no clear guidance for them to report against beyond greenhouse gas emissions and the emissions trading scheme (ETS).
+Work is urgently required to better inform investors and other stakeholders about vulnerability to climate change risks in terms of how the organisation might be impacted, how it impacts the environment and the wider community, and the steps it is taking to manage and/or adapt to the problems (see Figure 26 in Section 4.2.2). - 7.
 Business models are undergoing substantial change.
 This is evidenced by the move away from tangible assets towards more intangible asset market values, which are more volatile, less certain and therefore harder to value.
-Reputation is an increasingly important asset for organisations to manage. - 6.
-No stewardship exists across the whole reporting framework; instead the system is divided into silos.
-Each silo is managed with varying levels of rigour and types of monitoring.
-It was difficult to understand the efficiency and effectiveness of each silo, as compliance costs, late filing fees and penalties were not easy to find. - 7.
-Although a significant amount of research is being undertaken on financial statements, very little research is being undertaken on annual reports.
+Reputation is an increasingly important asset for organisations to manage.